feathersui/feathersui-starling/documentation/help/markdown/features.md

     -   Sub-components may be easily skinned through their parent, nesting infinitely.

-    -   Supports “themes” that separate all skinning code from the rest of the application.
+    -   Supports "themes" that separate all skinning code from the rest of the application.
 Example themes are easily extended.

     -   Add one of the example themes with one line of code.